About Lane County Bounty

 Shelley is all about radical sharing of that farm to table love.
 Her jam is capturing flavor and food waste from the field as ferments, sauces and preserves.
 She's a long standing supporter and activist in the local food scene and definitely wants to make you dinner.
 Shelley started Moondog's Farm with her partner Dan four years ago and launched Lane County Bounty at the onset of the pandemic to help our community get access to the highest quality food the county has to offer safely and conveniently.

-Retail Manager/Customer Support
+Shop Manager/Customer Support